kztakemoto/SimBA-Keras/README.md

 ![Non-targeted Attacks DCT](assets/plot_nontargeted_dct.png)

 Left and right panels represent clean and adversarial images, respectively.
-Note that Perturbation is emphatically displayed for clarity.
+Note that perturbation is emphatically displayed for clarity.

 Random pixel attacks are also available.
 ```